AmbystomaMexicanum/pcc2e-exerc/README.md

-# pcc2e-exerc
+# Python Crash Course (2nd Edition) Exercises

-My own solutions to the exercises in the book Python Crash Course (2nd Edition).
-Written during depression times.
+My own solutions for the exercises (only the code-only ones) in the book Python Crash Course (2nd Edition).

+Written during depression times - as a way to get pass this mental quagmire.